-Classes are scheduled in the evenings and on some weekends so that students may utilize their days as need be.
-However, this program is academically rigorous and requires considerable time outside the classroom devoted to homework.
+Classes are scheduled in the evenings and on some weekends.
+However, this program is academically rigorous and requires considerable time outside the classroom devoted to assignments.
 Each applicant should carefully consider if he or she can successfully complete this program with his or her lifestyle and commitments.